Eugenijus/Decathlon-POJO/README.md

 .
 - [x] 7.
 It would be great if an XSL file for viewing the produced XML nicely using a web browser is also provided. *Browsers failed to convert XML using my XSL, so created HTMLWriter*
 - [x] 8.
 Be sure to keep the code design simple, but allowing to easily change or add more **input sources** and/or **output file formats**.
-- [ ] 9.
-Unit tests for the code are MANDATORY. *(11/12 test classes Done)*
+- [x] 9.
+Unit tests for the code are MANDATORY. *(12/12 Test Case classes Done)*
 - [x] 10.
 No external libraries are allowed in addition to the Java standard API except JUnit.
 - [ ] 11.
 Gradle should be used as building tool.
 - [x] 12.
 Recommended java version is 7, but not mandatory.
 - [ ] 13.
 Please zip your code together with the project file.
 Keep in mind that we are going to run both your program and the tests.
   .
 - [ ] 14.
 It is preferred that IntelliJ is used as IDEA.
-- [ ] 15.
+- [x] 15.
 Try to keep your code as readable as possible.
 We value code simplicity.
 - [x] 16.
 Use object-oriented approach with design patterns where applicable. *(Strategy, ...)*

 ## 2. Resource links: